-- 12. reduced maintenance, renewals, operations and support expenditure based on ORR's analysis of the potential for improved efficiency.
-We are continuing to review our plans.
-We are keen to avoid unsustainable cost reductions and have expressed particular concern about the potential consequences of reduced maintenance - 13. reduced industry costs such as those associated with BTP and cumulo rates.
-We will continue to work with other industry bodies to review these costs but, as noted opposite, developments since the IIP mean that cumulo rates are more likely to increase - 14. an assumed increase in other single till income.
+- Reduced maintenance, renewals, operations and support expenditure based on ORR's analysis of the potential for improved efficiency.
+We are continuing to review our plans but we are keen to avoid unsustainable cost reductions and have expressed particular concern about the potential consequences of reduced maintenance. - 10.
+Reduced industry costs such as those associated with BTP and cumulo rates.
+We will continue to work with other industry bodies to review these costs but, as noted opposite, developments since the IIP mean that cumulo rates are more likely to increase. - 11.
+An assumed increase in other single till income.
 However, the assumed increase in freight charges is no longer expected and ORR appears not to have included the investment required to enable the assumed increase in property income (although this investment is less likely to be justifiable in current market conditions).